freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 -----------------------------

 This behavior represents an object feature that only takes values from a predefined list.
-For example the input property of a TV object could only take values like INPUT1, INPUT2, SATELLITE, etc...
+For example the input property of a TV object couldtake values like INPUT1, INPUT2, SATELLITE, etc...

 +---------------+---------------------------+--------------------------------------------------------------+------------+
 | Field         | Values                    | Description                                                  | Required   |